anywherelan/awl/README.md

 # Installation

-For desktop there are two versions: `awl` and `awl-tray`. `awl` is mainly used for servers and other headless purposes and `awl-tray` is for desktop usage: it has nice system tray service to quickly get status of the vpn server, start/stop/restart it or to see which peers are online.
+For desktop there are two versions: `awl` and `awl-tray`. `awl` is mainly used for servers and other headless purposes and `awl-tray` is for desktop usage: it has nice system tray service (app indicator) to quickly get status of the vpn server, start/stop/restart it or to see which peers are online.
 Both versions have web-based ui for configuration and monitoring, and terminal interface [cli](#terminal-based-client).

-First, download archive from [releases page](https://github.com/anywherelan/awl/releases), extract it to any place you like.
+First, download archive from [releases page](https://github.com/anywherelan/awl/releases) for your OS and processor architecture, extract it to any place you like.

+## Android

+Simply install apk from [releases page](https://github.com/anywherelan/awl/releases) and launch the application.

 ## Windows desktop (`awl-tray`)